BCDevOps/minio-openshift/README.md

 ## Security

-Authentication, Authorization, Policies, etc
+S3 clients will access the Minio server using the Access and Secret Keys.

 ## Files in this repository

 The only file is a text document, containing all the commands a user could call on the command line to assemble the image.
 This Dockerfile supports automated build that executes several command-line instructions in succession.
 ```
 Dockerfile
 ```